omkmygithub/Omkar_NaseemIK/README.md

 ## Contact

-- Developed by Naseem I Kesingwala.
+- Developed by Naseem I Kesingwala and Reviewed by Omkar.
 Feel free to reach out at naseem.kesingwala@gmail.com.